This article is part of a larger series on POS Systems.

-*Shopify collects sales taxes in certain states where it is required by law.
+* Shopify collects sales taxes in certain states where it is required by law.
 The prices stated here do not reflect such taxes.
-The provider also offers a 10% discount on annual plans and a 20% discount on biennial plans (lump-sum payment).

-ConsignCloud: Shopify integrates with several consignment systems.
+Shopify integrates with several consignment systems.
 We recommend ConsignCloud.
-It offers a simple POS system, but excellent consignment tools including payment splits, a mobile-friendly consignor portal, and automatic inventory control and bulk payouts.
+It offers a simple POS system, but excellent consignment tools, including split payment, a mobile-friendly consignor portal, and automatic inventory control and bulk payouts.

-- Integrated POS: Shopify’s POS system integrates fully with the online store, so that no matter where you sell an item, it’s accounted for in inventory and sales reports.
+- Integrated POS: Shopify’s POS system integrates fully with the online store; whether you sell an item in person or online, it’ll be accounted for in inventory and sales reports.
+The POS is customizable, with shortcuts and saved carts as well.
 Shopify makes our list of the top POS systems along with Square.
-The POS is customizable, with shortcuts and saved carts as well.

-- Online sales: Shopify’s claim to fame is online sales.
-In addition to being able to create an online store easily, you can take sales online to pick up in person.
-It also lets you sell on social media.
-It’s our No. 1 recommendation for ecommerce platforms.
+- Online sales: In addition to being able to create an online store easily, you can make sales online and have customers pick up items in person.
+This POS system also lets you sell on social media sites via solid integrations with Facebook, Instagram, and TikTok.
+Shopify is our No. 1 recommendation for ecommerce platforms.

 - Hardware: Shopify works on tablets, but offers hardware systems that include stands, cash drawers, card readers, and more.
-You can even rent a system for a few days such as for a fair or community event.
-Shopify alone offers this capability.
+You can even rent individual devices or hardware bundles for a few days, such as for a fair or community event.
+Hardware rentals start at $9 per day, and Shopify alone offers this capability.

-- Mobile app: Like Square, Shopify has an excellent and full-featured mobile app that lets you take your sales anywhere.
-It earned 4.4 out of 5 on Android and 4.6 out of 5 on iOS.
+- Mobile app: Like Square, Shopify has a full-featured mobile app that lets you take your sales anywhere.
+It earned a 3.5 out of 5 on Android and a 4.5 out of 5 on iOS.